hazelcast/hazelcast-gcp/README.md

 The following properties can be configured:
 * `private-key-path`: a filesystem path to the private key for GCP service account in the JSON format; if not set, the access token is fetched from the GCP VM instance
 * `projects`: a list of projects where the plugin looks for instances; if not set, the current project is used
+- `region`: a region where the plugin looks for instances; if not set, the `zones` property is used; if it and `zones` property not set, all zones of the current region are used
 * `zones`: a list of zones where the plugin looks for instances; if not set, all zones of the current region are used
 * `label`: a filter to look only for instances labeled as specified; property format: `key=value`
 * `hz-port`: a range of ports where the plugin looks for Hazelcast members; if not set, the default value `5701-5708` is used